 Brands that have this idea and have implemented practices in place to guarantee customer delight on digital platforms are already reaping the rewards in huge folds with the explosive increase in product sales.

-There should be a way to measure impact when entering the digital world.
 This will go a long way to show you how customers see your brand.
 You can measure this impact in terms of downloads, shares, views, followership, ratings, and reviews.

 Don’t relegate your offline marketing to the background, even in a digital world.
-Include your web address in all printed advertising materials as they can help generate sales leads.
+Include your web address in all printed advertising materials as they can help generate product sales leads.